born2net/StackView/README.md

 The only library requirements are backbone.js and any version of jQuery.

+## Demo:
+I built a real SPA (Single Page Application) using the StackView class.
+In fact, it's a really nice boilerplate Backbone application that uses everything one needs in an App including (of course) StackViews, Login, Localization, Cookie and more.
+View the Demo StackView app here: https://secure.digitalsignage.com/boilerplate/public/index.html and for Backbone Boiler application source code go here: https://github.com/born2net/Backbone-boilerplate-and-StackView

 ## Backbone.StackView.ViewPort
 A ViewPort is a Backbone.View responsible for rendering other views inside of it (one at a time) and serves as a base class for other Backbone.StackView sub-classes.
 Normally you will not instantiate Backbone.StackView.ViewPort directly but instead use one of it's derived classed: